aljoscha/statefun-rust/README.md

 This library currently targets [Statefun v3.2.0](https://flink.apache.org/2022/01/31/stateful-functions-3.2.0-release-announcement/).

+## Changes since v3.x of Apache Statefun

+Please note that Apache Statefun v3.x has API breaking changes.
+This version of the Rust SDK only supports v3.x of the Apache Statefun protocol.

 ## How to use

 There are a few examples provided in the `./examples` directory.
 Please refer to each example's